aws-samples/serverless-patterns/.github/ISSUE_TEMPLATE/new-serverless-pattern-submission.md

 ---

 To submit a template to the Serverless Patterns Collection, submit an issue with the following information.

+**To learn more about submitting a pattern, read the [publishing guidelines page](https://github.com/aws-samples/serverless-patterns/blob/main/PUBLISHING.md).**

 Use the model template located at https://github.com/aws-samples/serverless-patterns/tree/main/_pattern-model to set up a README, template and any associated code.